WELCOME TO FISHERS FARM

 Fishers Farm turned 25 years old in 2022

 Fishers Farm has seven streets: Bruddy Drive, Mary Court, Lucille Court, Fireside Lane, Cobalt Drive, Frontier Street, and Oak Grove Court

 Bruddy was the name of the farmer's dog

 Lucille and Mary were the names of the farmer's daughters

-Fishers is known for several of the area's top attractions, such as the Conner Prairie Interactive History Park, Fishers Train Station and Geist Reservoir.
-And while many parts of Fishers have modernized, a distinct “old town” feel still exists in the Nickle Plate District, near the Fishers Train Station.
+Fishers is known for several of the area's top attractions, such as the Conner Prairie Interactive History Park, Fishers Train Station, and Geist Reservoir.
+Fishers is no longer the quaint village of long ago but has become a modern city with excellent stores and restaurants.

 In 1802, William Conner settled what is now Fishers.
 Conner built a log cabin and a trading post along the White River.
 The land that Conner settled is now known as Conner Prairie and is preserved as a living history museum.